NOAA-GFDL/NDSL/docs/sphinx_doc/test.rst

 Savepoint data are used in the "translate" tests and in checkpointer tests.
 Developers should be aware that the "translate" tests are an older, initial design of the test infrastructure which has grown organically and may be difficult to understand or modify, but currently covers smaller parts of the code not tested independently by the checkpointer tests.
-In the long run we suggest increasing the number of checkpoints and adding new checkpointer tests, and eventually removing the translate tests, which are considered deprecated.
+In the long run we suggest increasing the number of checkpoints and adding new checkpointer tests, eventually removing the translate tests, which are considered deprecated.

 #.
 Individual translate tests